 NOTE: If you have selected Enable Local settings, repeat this procedure for each server in the cluster.

 The User Application cluster uses JGroups for cache synchronization across nodes using default UDP.
-In case you want to change this protocol to use TCP, see Configuring User Application Caching to use TCP in the NetIQ Identity Manager - Administrator's Guide to the Identity Applications.
+In case you want to change this protocol to use TCP, see Configuring User Application to use TCP.